Account top-up via Online Customer Account (OCA)/e-TOLL PL mobile app:

 Toll is charged for driving on specific sections of toll roads.
 The user can view these sections on signup to the Online Customer Account (OCA).

 Payment of toll within 3 days after the end of the route

-If toll cannot be paid because of insufficient funds in the billing account, the required amount will be charged from the user’s account within 3 days after the end of the route if:
+If toll is not paid due to insufficient funds in your billing account, the fare will be debited from your account within a maximum of 3 days of the end of the journey if:

 - You top up your account balance at least up to an amount sufficient for covering the outstanding payment, and